Re: The Estate of Peter Winkle v. Trinity Health Michigan

 Peter Winkle is survived by his wife Renee and young daughter.

-Buchanan & Buchanan is a personal injury law firm representing people, not insurance companies.
-Buchanan & Buchanan has a well-earned reputation for providing aggressive and high quality representation for people catastrophically injured by the misconduct of others.
-Unlike other law firms, Buchanan & Buchanan employs experienced medical professionals as members of the team.
-They work closely with clients and attorneys, from the initial interview through settlement or trial, overseeing medical issues, advising on strategy, and selecting top-notch medical experts critical to an excellent outcome.
-Selecting only excellent cases and preparing them with a team of talented professionals has made Buchanan & Buchanan one of the Midwest’s best medical malpractice and catastrophic injury firms.
+Buchanan Firm is a personal injury law firm representing people, not insurance companies.
+Buchanan Firm has a well-earned reputation for providing aggressive and high quality representation for people catastrophically injured by the misconduct of others.
+Unlike other law firms, Buchanan Firm employs experienced medical professionals as members of the team.
+They work closely with clients and Michigan medical malpractice attorneys, from the initial interview through settlement or trial, overseeing medical issues, advising on strategy, and selecting top-notch medical experts critical to an excellent outcome.
+Selecting only excellent cases and preparing them with a team of talented professionals has made Buchanan Firm one of the Midwest’s best medical malpractice and catastrophic injury firms.